lumahealthhq/policy/22-key_definitions.md

   * Technological - server failure, software failure, ancillary equipment failure, etc. and environmental threats, such as power outages, hazardous material spills.
   * Other - explosions, medical emergencies, misuse or resources, etc.

+* *Threat Action*: The method by which an attack might be carried out (e.g., hacking, system intrusion, etc.).

 * *Threat Source*: Any circumstance or event with the potential to cause harm (intentional or unintentional) to an IT system.
 Common threat sources can be natural, human or environmental which can impact the organization's ability to protect ePHI.

-* *Threat Action*: The method by which an attack might be carried out (e.g., hacking, system intrusion, etc.).
+* *Trigger Event*: Activities that may be indicative of a security breach that require further investigation (See Appendix).

 * *Unrestricted Area*: Those areas of the building(s) where protected health information and/or sensitive organizational information is not stored or is not utilized or is not accessible there on a regular basis.